 - e.
 Facilities, Services, and Amenities.
-The Respondent should offer all facilities and amenities generally offered in the general market by rental communities housing moderate-income families.
-All developments must have a supportive services plan and a plan to offer services that promote self-sufficiency and improve the quality of life for the residents. - f.
+The Respondent(s) should offer all facilities and amenities generally offered in the overall market by rental communities housing moderate-income families.
+It is important to the HACC that all developments, not just PSH developments, have a plan to offer services that promote self-sufficiency and improve the quality of life for the residents.
+Special consideration will be given to family developments offering employment training programs, employment opportunities, and/or opportunities to further education. - f.
 Healthy Neighborhoods.
 The HACC seeks units in neighborhoods that, at a minimum, satisfy HUD's site and neighborhood standards as prescribed in 24 CFR Part 983.57 and generally are conducive to healthy family life and economic opportunity.
 Neighborhoods for the PBV units should have census tracts where fewer than 10% of the families live at or below the poverty level and the population is racially and ethnically diverse.
 Additionally, the areas should be close to jobs, transit, and/or quality schools. - g.
 High-Quality Management.
 The HACC seeks units in developments whose owners and managers can demonstrate a history of high-quality management, including sensitivity to the needs of lower-income families and/or the ability to coordinate with social service providers. - h.
 Feasibility and Readiness.
 The HACC requires that all projects have a sound financial structure, including realistic income and expense projections and provisions for adequate reserves.
 The HACC seeks D/Os who can demonstrate the commitment and resources to provide new housing units promptly.
 D/Os have until two (2) years from the date of their award to complete construction on their project.
-However, if IHDA's time frame is less than two years, D/Os must meet the IHDA requirement.